Hepatitis B virus infection

 - Drug-induced hepatotoxicity (eg, acetaminophen, chlorpromazine) – Consider relevant exposure history.

-- Viral hepatitides (hepatitis A, C, D, and E viruses, cytomegalovirus, Epstein-Barr virus [see, eg, mononucleosis], herpes simplex virus, coxsackie virus, yellow fever virus) – Consider relevant clinical findings and epidemiological history.
+- Viral hepatitides (hepatitis A, C, D, and E viruses, cytomegalovirus, Epstein-Barr virus [see, eg, mononucleosis], herpes simplex virus, adenovirus, yellow fever virus) – Consider relevant clinical findings and epidemiological history.

 - Syphilitic hepatitis (uncommon presentation of secondary syphilis)